18 Dec The Clean: Faults, Misnomers, Cues, and Corrective Exercises

-This “Clean Series” will delve into this Olympic lift through the eyes of a lifter en route to becoming a scholar.
-We will be discussing a broad spectrum of faults and misnomers, along with tried-and-true cues and corrective exercises that can be used for yourself, or your athletes.
+This “Clean Series” will delve into the clean through the eyes of a lifter en route to becoming a scholar.
+We will be discussing a broad spectrum of clean faults and misnomers, along with tried-and-true cues and corrective exercises that can be used for yourself, or your athletes.
 The clean is an excellent tool for any trainer or rehab specialist alike to build explosiveness, dynamic power, jumping and landing mechanics, and fast-twitch muscle activation in athletes/patients.
 If you are looking to add some tools to the tool belt this clean article is for you!

 When considering the concept of stability before mobility during movement, the squat clean is no exception.
 If a movement begins in a stable manner, more often than not the rest of the sequence will fall into place.